Live Digital Painting Seminar by Painter Master Jeremy Sutton

 Thank you to the Sponsors

-Sanjay Purohit, Trade Commissioner (ICT) at the Canadian High Commission; Nicola Henderson, Staff Writer, ImagineFX; and myself.
+Sanjay Purohit, Trade Commissioner (ICT) at the High Commission of Canada; Nicola Henderson, Staff Writer, ImagineFX; and myself.

 The prize winners!